-(1) "Academic Dishonesty" means any emergency medical services (EMS)student who submits a license or test application, a report of continuing education requirements, student record, clinical rotation record, intent to train form, self-study document, or any other document which is material to those of a student in an emergency medical services personnel (EMSP) training program and which is fraudulent or knowingly false in any respect.
+(2) "Academic Dishonesty" means any emergency medical services (EMS)student who submits a license or test application, a report of continuing education requirements, student record, clinical rotation record, intent to train form, self-study document, or any other document which is material to those of a student in an emergency medical services personnel (EMSP) training program and which is fraudulent or knowingly false in any respect.

-(2) "Accreditation" means the educational program meets or exceeds the educational standards specified in the "ADPH, OEMS Credentialing Manual for Accreditation of Levels 1 and 2 education programs."
+(3) "Accreditation" means the educational program meets or exceeds the educational standards specified in the "ADPH, OEMS Credentialing Manual for Accreditation of Levels 1 and 2 education programs."

-(3) "Accreditation Withdrawn" means accreditation may be withdrawn from a program with Probationary Accreditation or Administrative Probation, if at the conclusion of the specified probationary period, the accreditation review process confirms that the program is not in compliance with the administrative requirements for maintaining accreditation.
+(4) "Accreditation Withdrawn" means accreditation may be withdrawn from a program with Probationary Accreditation or Administrative Probation, if at the conclusion of the specified probationary period, the accreditation review process confirms that the program is not in compliance with the administrative requirements for maintaining accreditation.

-(4) "Accreditation Withheld" means that the program is not in substantial compliance with the essential elements of an education program.
+(5) "Accreditation Withheld" means that the program is not in substantial compliance with the essential elements of an education program.

-(5) "Advanced Cardiac Life Support (ACLS)" means an approved course of instruction which follows the American Heart Association's Emergency Cardiac Care guidelines.
+(6) "Advanced Cardiac Life Support (ACLS)" means an approved course of instruction which follows the American Heart Association's Emergency Cardiac Care guidelines.

-(6) "Advanced Emergency Medical Technician (AEMT)" means any person 18 years of age or older who has successfully completed the AEMT course of instruction, or its equivalent, as approved by the State Board of Health or its designee, and has passed the state approved AEMT certification exam, and who has been granted a current, valid AEMT license by the State Board of Health.
+(7) "Advanced Emergency Medical Technician (AEMT)" means any individual who is an emergency medical services personnel and is 18 years of age or older who has successfully completed the AEMT course of instruction, or its equivalent, as approved by the State Board of Health or its designee, and has passed the state approved AEMT certification exam, and who has been granted a current, valid AEMT license by the State Board of Health.

-(7) "Advanced Life Support (ALS)" means the treatment of potentially life-threatening medical emergencies through the use of invasive medical techniques specified as advanced life support techniques in these rules which would ordinarily be performed or provided by physicians but may be performed by active licensed EMSP pursuant to these rules.
+(8) "Advanced Life Support (ALS)" means the treatment of potentially life-threatening medical emergencies through the use of invasive medical techniques specified as advanced life support techniques in these rules which would ordinarily be performed or provided by physicians but may be performed by active licensed EMSP pursuant to these rules.

-(8) "Advanced Trauma Life Support (ATLS)" means the course of instruction developed and sponsored by the American College of Surgeons.
+(9) "Advanced Trauma Life Support (ATLS)" means the course of instruction developed and sponsored by the American College of Surgeons.

-(9) "Air Ambulance" means an aircraft approved by the Federal Aviation Administration (FAA), licensed by the Office of Emergency Medical Services (OEMS), and intended to be used for and maintained or operated for the transportation of sick or injured persons to a medical care facility.
-This term does not include fixed wing aircraft.
+(10) "Air Ambulance" means an aircraft approved by the Federal Aviation Administration (FAA), licensed by the Office of Emergency Medical Services (OEMS), and intended to be used for and maintained or operated for the transportation of sick or injured persons to a medical care facility.

-(10) "Alabama Department of Public Health (ADPH or the Department)" means the State of Alabama Department of Public Health, as defined by §22-1-1, Code of Ala.
+(11) "Alabama Department of Public Health (ADPH or the Department)" means the State of Alabama Department of Public Health, as defined by §22-1-1, Code of Ala.
 1975, and any officer, agent, or employee of the Department that is authorized to act for the Department with respect to the enforcement and administration of these rules.

-(11) "Alabama EMS Patient Care Protocols" means a written document approved by the State Board of Health for each emergency medical technician licensure level which specifies adult and pediatric patient treatment procedures, medication administration, and other administrative and organizational guidelines that shall be followed upon assessment and treatment of an adult or pediatric patient in the out-of-hospital environment.
+(12) "Alabama EMS Critical Care Patient Care Protocols" means a written document approved by the State Board of Health for Critical Care Paramedics working for a Critical Care licensed provider service which specifies adult and pediatric patient treatment procedures, medication administration, and other administrative and organizational guidelines that shall be followed upon assessment and treatment of an adult or pediatric patient.